Contents

 An essential part of your decision-making process should include evaluating your swing speed.
 There are golf balls designed especially for lower swing speeds and others to cater to various swing speeds.

-Understanding the speed of your swing will enable you to make an educated decision when finalizing the ball that you want to play with.
+Understanding your swing speed will enable you to make an educated decision when finalizing the ball you want to play with.

 Technology